 In 2010 a scheme launched to provide proper certification for green tariffs.
 To be certified, suppliers have to demonstrate their schemes are green to an independent panel of experts.
 You can see a full list of certified tariffs on the Green Energy Scheme website.

-Fixed monthly direct debit payments, where you pay a fixed estimate each month, can usually save you up to 6% a year as companies are sure you won't default and they earn interest on any overpayments.
+Fixed monthly direct debit payments, where you pay a fixed estimate each month, can usually save you £70-£90 a year as companies are sure you won't default and they earn interest on any overpayments.
 So if you can do this, go for it.
 Any overpayments should be refunded at the end of the year.

 Plus don't assume dual fuel (getting gas & electricity from one supplier) is cheapest.
 When comparing, check the cheapest separate suppliers too.